laurennoell/Lariat-Crafting/README.md

 ![image](https://user-images.githubusercontent.com/80606953/208825920-e107f062-4bf7-4178-ae4a-c0a833f1ddf3.png)

 Click on the neck.
-Go to the top right field and make sure the drop down says personal order.
-Type **Daranorr** in the "to:  " field and set the minimum quality to 3.
+Go to the top right field and make sure the drop down says guild order.
 Under *Customize Secondary Stats*, select your bought missive and if you are going to be using an infusion, enter that as well.
 Everything else should automatically be filled out.

 ![image](https://user-images.githubusercontent.com/80606953/208825962-146c8e87-0ea5-4493-8d1b-3abc8b431c43.png)

-### Very Important

-Set the commission to 10,000gold.
-I recommend setting the duration to 48 hours just in case but it likely doesn't matter Daranorr is a gamer.

 ### Step 3